-- 4) if they copy and paste from online sources with obvious intentions to deceive; - 5) if they fail to paraphrase research sources properly and do not use quotation marks to indicate borrowed text ("patchwriting"); - 6) if they fail to provide proper documentation for the sources they use; - 7) if a paper is written on an unassigned or inappropriate topic.

-For students who are retaking this course, you may not reuse essays written in a previous semester, in part or in whole.
+- 3) if they submit a paper written by someone else; - 4) if they copy and paste from online sources with obvious intentions to deceive; - 5) if they fail to paraphrase research sources properly and do not use quotation marks to indicate borrowed text ("patchwriting"); - 6) if they fail to provide proper documentation for the sources they use; - 7) if a paper is written on an unassigned or inappropriate topic. - For students who are retaking this course, you may not reuse essays written in a previous semester, in part or whole.
 All writing that you submit must be new and original work.